-A Couple with Common Cents has won two book awards!
+A Couple with Common Cents has won three book awards!

 Finalist, Best Overall Design Fiction